Q: I am not a designer. Am I eligible for the Loeb Fellowship?

 Q. What is the deadline for submitting an application?

-A. Applications for the 2018-19 Fellowship will be accepted through January 5, 2018.
-Applications will be available through SlideRoom in August 2017.
+A. Applications for the 2019-20 Fellowship will available through SlideRoom in August 2018 and will be accepted through January 5, 2019.

 Q: I am having a problem with the SlideRoom application.